Gailey Road and Sir Fred Schonell Drive intersection upgrade, St Lucia

 - Upgrading the existing traffic signals to provide a fully controlled right-turn from Gailey Road to Sir Fred Schonell Drive

-- Increasing the length of the right-turn pocket on Gailey Road into Sir Fred Schonell Drive
+- Extending the right-turn lane on Gailey Road into Sir Fred Schonell Drive

 - Constructing a retaining wall on the western side of Gailey Road